Geryones/HospitalSimulator/README.md

 ## User guide

-1. Open with IDE and build Maven project or Build from command line Use the Maven command package to build the project.
+1. Open with IDE and build Maven project or Build from command line.
+Use the Maven command package to build the project.
 With the command line: ```mvn package```
 2. Open command line